Yongle Emperor: Youth (1370–1380)

-In early 1376, Zhu Di married Lady Xu, the daughter of Xu Da, who was ranked first among all of the early Ming generals.
-She was two years younger than him.
-Lady Xu was known for her intelligence, decisiveness, and energy.
-Their first son, Zhu Gaochi, was born on 16 August 1378.
-The couple had two more sons, Zhu Gaoxu and Zhu Gaosui.
+In early 1376, Zhu Di married the daughter of the senior Ming general Xu Da, who had played a significant role in the founding of the dynasty.
+Zhu Di's bride, Lady Xu, was two years younger than him and was known for her intelligence, decisiveness, and energy.
+The couple's marriage was political in nature, strengthening ties between their families, but they gradually developed a deep affection for one another over the next 31 years.
+Their first son, Zhu Gaochi, was born in August 1378.
+The couple had two more sons, Zhu Gaoxu in 1380 and Zhu Gaosui in 1383.

-A few weeks after his wedding, Zhu Di traveled to Fengyang (then known as Zhongdu—the Central Capital) where he underwent seven months of military training alongside his elder brothers Zhu Shuang and Zhu Gang.
-Two years later, he returned to Fengyang with his younger brothers Zhu Su, Zhu Zhen and Zhu Fu, and stayed for an additional two years.
-During this time, he not only trained in command and combat, but also gained knowledge in logistics and the acquisition and transportation of materials and supplies for warfare.
-It was during this period that his organizational skills began to emerge, which he later utilized effectively in his battles.
-He also took the opportunity to disguise himself as a regular soldier and immerse himself in the lives of ordinary people.
-Looking back, he considered his time in Fengyang to be the happiest days of his life.
+A few weeks after his wedding, Zhu Di traveled to Fengyang (then known as Zhongdu, the Central Capital), where he spent seven months in military training alongside his elder brothers Zhu Shuang and Zhu Gang.
+Two years later, he returned to Fengyang with his younger brothers Zhu Su, Zhu Zhen, and Zhu Fu, remaining there for another two years.
+During this period, he trained in command and combat and learned military logistics, including the acquisition and transport of supplies.
+He developed organizational abilities that he later applied effectively in warfare.
+He also disguised himself as an ordinary soldier to experience the lives of common people, and later recalled his years in Fengyang as the happiest of his life.

-In 1376, Li Wenzhong, the nephew and adopted son of the Hongwu Emperor, who was responsible for defending the north, was given the responsibility of preparing Zhu Di's palace in Beiping.
-He utilized the former palaces of the Yuan emperors, providing Zhu Di with a larger and more fortified residence compared to his brothers, some of whom resided in converted temples or county offices.
-General Li also focused on fortifying the city, a decision that would have consequences during the civil war when his son, Li Jinglong, unsuccessfully attempted to besiege Beiping in 1399.
+In 1376, Li Wenzhong, the nephew and adopted son of the Hongwu Emperor and the official responsible for northern defense, was tasked with preparing Zhu Di's palace in Beiping.
+Using former Yuan imperial palaces, he provided Zhu Di with a residence that was larger and more heavily fortified than those of his brothers, many of whom lived in converted temples or local government buildings.
+Li Wenzhong also strengthened the city's defenses, a decision that proved significant during the civil war when his son, Li Jinglong, failed to capture Beiping in 1399.